-What should I do if I have symptoms of coronavirus?
+What should I do if I think I have coronavirus?

-If you have symptoms of coronavirus, stay at home (self-isolate) for at least 10 days from when your symptoms started.
+If you have symptoms of coronavirus, or have been in contact with someone who might have it, stay at home (self-isolate) for at least 10 days from when your symptoms started.
 Don’t go to your GP, pharmacy or hospital.
 Use these websites to find out what to do based on your situation.
 If you live in:

 If the test result is positive this means you have coronavirus, and you should continue to self-isolate.
 The NHS will contact you by email, text or phone as part of the contact tracing service.
 This aims to reduce the spread of coronavirus.
 The NHS will ask you where you’ve been recently and who you’ve been in close contact with.
-They will then contact these people and tell them to self-isolate for 10 days.
+They will then contact these people and tell them what to do.

 The contact tracing service is slightly different in the four nations.